Search

 Myth #2: It can lead to addiction

 If you aren’t familiar, there are two kinds of addiction; chemical addiction and behavioral addiction.
 Chemical addiction can lead to chemical changes in your brain that make it work differently.
 This is what happens in most drugs and alcohol.
 Behavioral addiction is more psychological and involves persistent, repetitive behaviors that you continue even when there is no benefit.
-There are no physical changes but the feeling or habit of doing something is what is addictive.
+There are no physical changes, but the feeling or habit of doing something is addictive.

 Myth #3: It causes liver damage

 The most publicized myth of kava is probably that using it causes liver damage.
-This started back in the 1990s in western Europe when many people reported getting liver damage after taking an herbal kava supplement.
+This started back in the 1990s in Western Europe when many people reported getting liver damage after taking an herbal kava supplement.
 There were even some deaths, which naturally caused alarm.
-This led to the EU banning kava in many countries based on those safety concerns.
+This led to the EU banning kava in many countries based on safety concerns.